-Pressure problems and solutions – Practice Problems & Numericals class 9
+Pressure Numericals class 9

-In this post, you will find a set of Pressure problems and solutions, where we have solved Practice problems based on Thrust and Pressure Numericals for class 9.
-With the help of the pressure formula or equation, you can solve these Force and Pressure Numericals.
+In this post, you will find a set of Pressure Numericals for class 9, where we have solved selected practice problems based on the Pressure formula (in terms of thrust or perpendicular force).
 As a reference, we have added the definition, formula, and SI unit of pressure.

-Pressure problems and solutions – Practice Problems & Numericals for class 9
+Pressure Numericals for class 9 [with solutions]

 1 ] A water glass sitting on a table weighs 4 N. The bottom of the water glass has a surface area of 0.003 m^2.
 Calculate the pressure the water glass exerts on the table.